amauryval/publish_conda_package_action/README.md

 # Publish Anaconda Package Action
-A Github Action to publish your Python package to Anaconda Cloud repository.
+A Github Action to publish your Python package to Anaconda Cloud.

 ### Example workflow
 ```yaml